letter-t/Vencord/README.md

 - close and reopen your cmd/powershell windows to make sure git applies
 - do `git -v` to check if git was installed properly

-Next, run these commands in a cmd/powershell window to download this fork locally to your device at `C:\Users\[yourcurrentuser]\Vencord\` (any location works, but you'll have to change the `cd Vencord` line to match the new filepath)
+Next, run these commands in a cmd/powershell window (without using "Run as administrator") to download this fork locally to your device at `C:\Users\[yourcurrentuser]\Vencord\` (any location works, but you'll have to change the `cd Vencord` line to match the new filepath)
 ```powershell
 git clone https://github.com/letter-t/Vencord
 cd Vencord